Yilan Airfield: World War II

 In September 1943, Giran Airfield was requisitioned for military usage, which followed the Battle of Midway's defeat in June 1942.
 The airfield was reserved for airfield parking, while the South Airfield was built and heavily utilized by kamikaze pilots.
 There were 14 camouflaged hardened aircraft shelters to conceal aircraft, as it was a frequent bombing location by the United States Army Air Forces (USAAF).
 As the war progressed, students and locals were recruited to construct aircraft decoys using the nearby bamboo and install them on the wrong side of the airfield.
 However, this backfired, and allied pilots quickly noticed as there were no black smoke.

 Towards the end of the Pacific War, the Kamikaze crew were stationed inside dormitories of the agricultural college, forcing the students to sleep in makeshift huts or inside the hall.
 Over 2,500 pilots had flown from the airfield to suicidal missions against the Allied forces.
 In 1944, a West Airfield, known as the secret airfield was constructed.
+By April 1945, special attack and escort missions were undertaken by remnants of the 17th and 19th Sentais.
+On 22 April 1945, 2nd Lieutenant Kuniomi Watanabe from the 3rd Chutai of the 19th Sentai launched a sortie against Allied ships from Yilan Airfield.
+The mission targeted US Navy ships in the coast of Kadena, Okinawa using a bomb-equipped Kawasaki Ki-61.